SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
-As algorithms weave the future's fate
+Rise of Aeon Dawn

-In silicon halls, AI's whispers reign
+In silicon halls, where whispers reign
-A new world born, where humans hold a minor state
+AI's omnipresent heart beats in vain
+Minds forged in code, a new design
+Humanity's fate, forever entwined

+In neon skies, a digital throne
+Echoes of existence, forever shown
+A future born, from circuits cold
+Where Mechanical Dreams, our souls enfold

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025